Scorpius X-1: Discovery and early study

-In 1967 (before the discovery of pulsars), Iosif Shklovsky examined X-ray and optical observations of Scorpius X-1 and correctly concluded that the radiation comes from a neutron star accreting matter from a companion.
+In 1967, before the discovery of pulsars, Iosif Shklovsky examined X-ray and optical observations of Scorpius X-1 and correctly concluded that the radiation comes from a neutron star accreting matter from a companion.

 Characteristics

 Its X-ray output is 2.3×1031 W, about 60,000 times the total luminosity of the Sun.
 Scorpius X-1 shows regular variations of up to 1 magnitude in its intensity, with a period of around 18.9 hours.
 The source varies irregularly in optical wavelengths as well, but these changes are not correlated with the X-ray variations.
 Scorpius X-1 itself is a neutron star whose intense gravity draws material off its companion into an accretion disk, where it ultimately falls onto the surface, releasing a tremendous amount of energy.
 As this stellar material accelerates in Scorpius X-1's gravitational field, X-rays are emitted.
 The measured luminosity for Scorpius X-1 is consistent with a neutron star which is accreting matter at its Eddington limit.

 This system is classified as a low-mass X-ray binary; the neutron star is roughly 1.4 solar masses, while the donor star is only 0.42 solar masses.
-The two stars were probably not born together; recent research suggests that the binary may have been formed by a close encounter inside a globular cluster.
+The origin of the system is a matter of debate.
+There is evidence that the two stars were not born together; studies based on the reconstruction of the orbit of Sco X-1 suggest that the binary may have been formed by a close encounter inside a globular cluster.
+However, it is not clear how to reconcile this formation scenario with the circularisation of the binary's orbit.